 How much does a new boiler cost?

-This not only depends on the type of boiler, the fuel type, and the capacity of boiler required, but also the cost of any additional labour required and who is actually completing the job.
-Independent contractors tend to be substantially cheaper than the big energy firms.
+This depends on the type of boiler, the fuel type, and the capacity of the boiler.
+It also depends on the cost of any additional labour, and who is actually completing the job.
+Independent contractors tend to be a lot cheaper than the big energy firms.

-Boilers themselves can range from £500 to up to £5,000, without including installation costs.
+Boilers themselves can range from £500 to up to £5,000, excluding installation costs.
 Generally speaking, the more powerful the boiler, the more expensive it will be.
 As a rough guideline, replacing a gas combi boiler in the same location as the previous one is likely to cost around £2,000, including parts and labour.
-This job can usually be completed within a day.
+This job usually takes a day at most.
 Installing the boiler in a new location will probably cost about £500-£600 extra, and take twice as much time.

 Replacing a gas heat-only boiler for a combi boiler will cost £2,500 – £3,000.
-The extra expense is due to the additional work required: the removal of the hot water cylinder and the cisterns in the loft, and the installation of a condensate pipe.
+The extra expense is due to the additional work required.
+For example, a condensate pipe must be installed, and the hot water cylinder and loft cisterns must be removed.
 Such a project will take 2-3 days to complete.

-Where installing central heating, systems using heat-only boilers and system boilers will always be more expensive than those using combi boilers.
-This is due to the requirement of a hot water cylinder and its associated fittings, such as the thermostat and motorised valves.
-Loft cisterns may also be required.
+Systems using heat-only boilers and system boilers will always be more expensive to install than those with combi boilers.
+That’s because they require a hot water cylinder and its associated fittings, such as thermostats and motorised valves.
+Loft cisterns may also be necessary.

-Other costs to consider when replacing or installing a new boiler include pipework changes – the gas supply pipe may need widening – and structural work on a property, e.g. an old flue may need to be bricked up.
-A powerflush may also be required.
+Other costs to consider when replacing or installing a new boiler include pipework changes.
+For example, the gas supply pipe may need widening.
+Structural work may also be necessary, e.g. an old flue may need to be bricked up.
+A powerflush may also be necessary.

-Over time, water in the central heating reacts with the metal components of the system, causing the formation of rust and other oxides.
+Over time, water in the central heating reacts with the metal components of the system.
+This causes the formation of rust and other oxides.
 The most common oxide is magnetite, and it tends to form a black sludge-like substance which can solidify.
 These unwanted substances will not only reduce the efficiency of the central heating, but can cause serious damage to the boiler and other parts of the system if left unchecked.

 That’s where powerflushing comes in.
 Powerflushing works by pumping water through the central heating system, dislodging the sludge and debris.
 The sludge is then collected in the powerflush unit before being disposed of.

-A powerflush is often advisable when installing and commissioning a new boiler in order to protect the appliance from debris for as long as possible.
-In fact, some boiler manufacturers may actually require that a powerflush is carried out, in order for any guarantees or extended warranties to be valid.
+A powerflush is often advisable when installing and commissioning a new boiler.
+This will protect it from debris for as long as possible.
+In fact, some boiler manufacturers may actually require a powerflush to be carried out in order for any guarantees or extended warranties to be valid.